fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/sort.md

 Let's assume you want to sort the above data table by the total profit in descending order, i.e., the highest sale will appear at the top of the table.
 The total profit is calculated using `(Sales * Quantity) - Shipping Cost` formula.

-To code to apply this sorting to the above data table is given below:
+The code to apply this sorting to the above data table is given below:

 ```
-var dataStore = new FusionCharts.DataStore();
-var dataTable = dataStore.createDataTable(data, schema);

 var customSortQuery = FusionCharts.DataStore.Operators.sort((a, b) => {
   return ((b[2]*b[3]) - b[4]) - ((a[2]*a[3]) - a[4]);
 }); // 0 based index of Sales, Quantity & Shipping cost are 2,3,4 respectively